Love Rendezvous: Composition

 The new version of the song became part of M People's signature dance sound and was more typical of their sound in contrast to the softer more serious side of the band as heard on "Search for the Hero"; dancey piano chords, house beats and layers of synths.
 Lyrically, Heather sings about the arranged meeting with a lover away from everything else.
 She also namechecks singers Patti Smith ("Patti sang horses") and Stevie Wonder ("Stevie got uptight").
 The newer version of this single also features a funky saxophone break in the middle-eight and also during the choruses.
 What remains from the original are the underlying keyboard sequences in the bridges up to the choruses.
 The backing vocals use the insistent refrain "Uptight, outta sight" as mentioned on Stevie Wonder's 1966 song "Uptight (Everything's Alright)", adding to the song's spirit of fun.
 M People backing vocalist Paul Johnson also plays a role, singing alongside Snake Davis's funky sax ad-lib during the middle eight.

+Release

+"Love Rendezvous" was the second M People single to be available on two CD formats following the success of "Open Your Heart" earlier that year.
+These CDs were released on 2 October 1995, along with a 12-inch single and a cassette single.
+The CDs all feature the radio and master mixes of the single.
+CD1 contains the 'Uno Clio Dub Mix' and the US Remix of "Search for the Hero" by 'Dave Jam' Hall which was released too late to make it onto the last single.
+CD2 has two further mixes by K-Klass the 'Klub Mix' and 'Pharmacy Dub'.